<TREX Logo>

 [PDF]Secondary Service: Multi-Lateral Peering Agreement Route Servers

-TREX runs two route servers to facilitate the interconnection of members.
+TREX runs two route servers per IXP to facilitate the interconnection of members.
 The route servers accept all RIPE registered routes from all members that wish to peer with the route servers and announce those routes to all members that wish to receive them.

 Both route servers are running BIRD 2 right now.
 However, we have plans to change one of them to run some other software to protect the service from bugs occuring in either one of the chosen software routing daemons.
 Further details are as yet unavailable.

 The AS number that the servers use is 197032 which is a 32-bit ASN.
 Members that wish to peer with it, but who cannot configure 32-bit ASNs in their routers should configure 23456 instead.
 All ASNs visible via the route-servers have been collected into the AS macro AS197032:AS-ALL.
-The addresses of the servers are 195.140.192.1, 195.140.192.2, 2001:7f8:1d:4::1 and 2001:7f8:1d:4::2.
+The addresses of the servers at Tampere are 195.140.192.1, 195.140.192.2, 2001:7f8:1d:4::1 and 2001:7f8:1d:4::2.
+The addresses of the servers at Turku are 2001:7f8:1d:7::1 and 2001:7f8:1d:7::2.

 The route servers do not insert their own ASN into the path.
 The implementations of a few vendors, such as Cisco, enforce the fact that the first ASN in the path should be the same as the EBGP neighbour.
 This feature needs to be disabled for the route server sessions.
 On Cisco IOS, you have to use: